 You could create videos about your latest airsoft products, showing them off to viewers and giving them tips on how to care for their equipment.

 If you stock a wide variety of knives, write reviews about those knives.
 Even creating simple videos around those knives should give you a boost in traffic.

 Want an online shop?
 We can set one up for you.

 Can you think of anything more appealing than chatting with someone about your product right inside one of their most sacred spaces?

 That’s what happens when you market via email.

 Social media likes and shares are a dime a dozen.
-They’re like zimdollars.
 They’re readily available.
 But you’ve got to ask what they’re worth.

-But when someone hands you their email it’s like a dad giving his son the car keys for the first time.
+However, when someone hands you their email, it’s like a dad giving his son the car keys for the first time.
 There’s cautious trust there.

-And with my email marketing add-on, you don’t have to create newsletters manually, because that takes a lot of effort.
+With our email marketing add-on, you don’t have to create newsletters manually because that takes a lot of effort.

 No, you just keep posting articles and products to your website.
 That’s sent out to email subscribers and, if they’re interested, they can click through from the email to your website where you can sell to them.